20 Vegetables That Grow Perfectly in the Shade

 12. Sneak in Some Snow Peas

 Peas absolutely stop producing the second the temperature climbs too high.
-Planting them in a spot that gets afternoon shade keeps the vines cooler for longer.
-You still need to give them a solid wire trellis to climb so they don’t rot on the damp ground.
+Planting them in a spot that gets afternoon shade keeps the vines cooler for longer, which extends the harvest window by weeks.

 14. Plant Kohlrabi